LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Elisabeth Viles Díez.
 Professor at Tecnun and Deputy Director of the Institute of Data Science and Artificial Intelligence.

-October 20 marks World Statistics Day, established by the United Nations Statistical Commission.
-It is celebrated every 5 years and aims to raise awareness in society of the importance of the work of professional experts in statistics, whose profession is as exciting as it is unknown, and sometimes undervalued, but of great added value in the context of many other sciences.
+World Statistics Day, established by the United Nations Statistical Commission, is commemorated on October 20.
+It is celebrated every 5 years and has as goal raise awareness in society of the importance of the work of professional experts in statistics, whose profession is as exciting as unknown, and sometimes undervalued, but of a great added value in the context of many other sciences.

 We live surrounded by random situations, although many of us are not aware of it.
 How many times have we picked up two pants of the same size to see if one of them fits us a little better!
 Or how many times have we looked sideways at the contents of the bottle of wine to take the fuller one!
 Maybe not, and it is only the statisticians who do it knowing that no two bottles on the shelf will have exactly the same wine content, nor two pants of the same size without this, in most situations, becoming a reason for complaint.